Vegan Swaps

 Storing it

-Because it's dry, it keeps beautifully: about three weeks in a sealed jar in the fridge, longer in the freezer, and it never clumps.
+Because it's dry, it keeps beautifully: about three weeks in a sealed jar in the fridge, and three to four months in the freezer, where it stays loose and crumbly instead of clumping.
 I make a double batch and stop thinking about parmesan for a month.

 Honestly, the hardest part is not eating it by the spoonful before it reaches the pasta.
 No notes on how to fix that.
 I've stopped trying.